kcdstoragews/lab/README.md

 # :trident: Scenario 01 - storage classes, persistent volumes & persistent volume claims
 ____
-**Remember All needed files are in the folder */root/kcdlondon/lab/scenario01* please ensure that you are in this folder now you can do this with the command**
+**Remember: All required files are in the folder */root/kcdlondon/lab/scenario01* please ensure that you are in this folder now.
+You can do this with the command**
 ```console
 cd /root/kcdlondon/lab/scenario01
 ```
 ____
-In this scenario, you will create two StorageClasses, discovery their capabilities, create pvcs and do some basic troubleshooting.
+In this scenario, you will create two StorageClasses, discovery their capabilities, create PVCs and do some basic troubleshooting.
 ## 1. Backends and StorageClasses
-You are using NetApp Astra Trident in this lab.
+You are using NetApp Astra Trident as the CSI driver in this lab.
 It is running in the namespace *trident*.
 The backends in this environment are allready created.
-Take a short time to review them:
+Take a brief moment to review them:

 ```console
 kubectl get tbc -n trident
 ```

 First let's create two StorageClasses.
-We've prepared the necessary file already in the folder.
+We've already prepared the necessary files.
 There is one storage class prepared for the nas backend and one for san.

 The file you will use for nas is called *sc-csi-ontap-nas.yaml*
 The command...